-2016 was the hottest year on record, globally, and the World Meteorological Organisation forecasts that severe weather events will continue to worsen as climate change intensifies.
+2016 was the hottest year on record, globally, and the World Meteorological Organisation forecasts that severe weather events and natural disasters will continue to worsen as climate change intensifies.

-Heatwaves, drought, bushfires, more extreme rainfall, the potential for higher-impact tropical cyclones, increased coastal flooding, damage to council-owned assets, roads, footpaths, parks and tree reserves are all likely impacts of weather-related events on local communities.
+Heatwaves, drought, bushfires, more extreme rainfall, the potential for higher-impact tropical cyclones, increased coastal flooding, and damage to council-owned assets, roads, footpaths, parks, and tree reserves are all likely impacts of weather-related events on local communities.

 That same year, more than fifty communities in western and central Victoria were also significantly impacted by the flooding that affected large parts of Victoria.